Religion in England: Other

-Most Greek Orthodox Church parishes fall under the jurisdiction of the Archdiocese of Thyateira and Great Britain, based in London and led by Gregorios, the Archbishop of Thyateira and Great Britain.
-Created in 1932, it is the diocese of the Ecumenical Patriarch of Constantinople that covers England, Wales, Scotland and Ireland as well as Malta.
-A Greek Orthodox community already existed at the time the UK was formed, worshipping in the Imperial Russian Embassy in London.
-However, it was another 130 years until an autonomous community was set up in Finsbury Park in London, in 1837.
-The first new church was built in 1850, on London Street in the City.
+Most Greek Orthodox Church parishes fall under the jurisdiction of the Archdiocese of Thyateira and Great Britain, based in London and led by Nikitas, the Archbishop of Thyateira and Great Britain.
+Created in 1932, it is the diocese of the Ecumenical Patriarch of Constantinople that covers England, Wales and Scotland.
+A Greek Orthodox community already existed at the time the UK was formed, worshipping in the Imperial Russian Embassy in London. in 1837, an autonomous community was set up in Finsbury Park in London.
+In 1850, the first new church was built, on London Street in the city.

 In 1882, St Sophia Cathedral was constructed in London, in order to cope with the growing influx of Orthodox immigrants.
 By the outbreak of World War I, there were large Orthodox communities in London, Manchester and Liverpool, each focused on its own church.
 World War II and its aftermath also saw a large expansion among the Orthodox Communities.
 Today, there are seven churches bearing the title of Cathedral in London as well as in Birmingham (the Dormition of the Mother of God and St Andrew) and Leicester.

 In addition to these, there are eighty-one churches and other places where worship is regularly offered, twenty-five places (including university chaplaincies) where the divine liturgy is celebrated on a less regular basis, four chapels (including that of the Archdiocese), and two monasteries.
 As is traditional within the Orthodox Church, the bishops have a considerable degree of autonomy within the Archdiocese.
 The Greek Orthodox Church of St Nicholas in Toxteth, Liverpool, was built in 1870.
 It is an enlarged version of St Theodore's church in Constantinople and is a Grade II Listed building.

-There are various Russian Orthodox groups in England.
+There are Russian Orthodox groups in England.
 In 1962, Metropolitan Anthony (Bloom) of Sourozh founded and was for many years the bishop, archbishop and then metropolitan bishop of the diocese of the Russian Orthodox Diocese of Sourozh, the Moscow Patriarchate's diocese for Great Britain and Ireland.
 It is the most numerous Russian Orthodox group in the country.
-There are also the Russian Orthodox Church Outside Russia churches as well as some churches and communities belonging to the Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe's Episcopal Vicariate in the UK.
+There are also the Russian Orthodox Church Outside Russia churches and some churches and communities belonging to the Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe's Episcopal Vicariate in the UK.

-As well as the Russian and Greek Orthodox churches, there are also the Serbian Orthodox Church and the Ukrainian Orthodox Church all in London as well as a non-canonical Belarusian Autocephalous Orthodox Church in Manchester.
+As well as the Russian and Greek Orthodox churches, there are also the Serbian Orthodox Church and the Ukrainian Orthodox Church all in London and a non-canonical Belarusian Autocephalous Orthodox Church in Manchester.
 The Antiochian Orthodox Church have the St. George's Cathedral in London and a number of parishes across England.